 Open usually from late November until the day before Christmas, Dec.
 24, these markets typically include handmade crafts and toys, holiday ornaments, famous foods, wines and pastries that are specific to that region.
 Aside from area residents these markets are sought-after by travelers.
 In most of the markets, shows, performances, carolers and other musicians play at various times over the course of the market season.

 Some of the biggest and most well-known Christmas markets are located in Vienna, Austria, Munich, Germany, Prague, Czech Republic and Stockholm, Sweden.
+2. Boxing Day

 After an Australian bbq'ing, beach-going Christmas, the day after Christmas in the country is known as Boxing Day, it's an Australian public holiday.
 Similar to Black Friday in the United States, on this day, stores put on huge sales and people pour in to get the best deals.

 Typically this day is also the release of some of the year's biggest movie premieres.
-Last year both The Hobbit and Les Miserables were released on this day.

 3. St. Lucia Day